WISVCH/docker-domjudge/README.md

 You can also specify a timezone by setting the `TIMEZONE` variable.

 As for the judgehost, you need to run the container in privileged mode to use cgroups.
-You also need to specify the domserver URL and judgehost user and password by setting `DOMSERVER_HOST`, `DOMSERVER_USER` and `DOMSERVER_PASSWORD`.
+You also need to specify the domserver URL and judgehost user password by setting `DOMSERVER_HOST`, `DOMSERVER_PASSWORD`.
+You can set `DOMJUDGE_USER` as well, but it defaults to `judgehost`.
 You should also specify a hostname for this container to identify it in the domserver.
-If you want to support more programming languages, you need to edit `judgehost/Dockerfile` to download the packages.
-You also need to specify the following kernel parameters for cgroups:
+If you want to support more programming languages, you need to edit `judgehost/languages` to specify the (Debian) packages to download.
+You also need to specify the following kernel parameters on the container host for cgroups: `cgroup_enable=memory swapaccount=1`.
-`cgroup_enable=memory swapaccount=1`.

 Patches
 -------